httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The resulting string is used as the component value in {{http-header}}.

-### Canonicalization Examples
+### HTTP Field Examples

-This section contains non-normative examples of canonicalized values for header fields, given the following example HTTP message:
+Following are non-normative examples of canonicalized values for header fields, given the following example HTTP message:

 ~~~ http-message
 Host: www.example.com